 The Vietnamese government has told us that foreigners who have work visas or other sponsored, non-tourist visas must work with their sponsors to extend their work permit and request visa extensions.

-U.S. citizens with plans to exit Vietnam should take advantage of a recent announcement from the Government of Vietnam of a new policy that provides an automatic extension of temporary stay through June 30, 2020, for U.S. citizens and other foreign nationals who entered Vietnam with a visa exemption certificate, e-visa, or tourist visa on or after March 1, 2020.
+U.S. citizens with plans to exit Vietnam should take advantage of the Government of Vietnam policy of automatic extension of temporary stay for foreigners in certain qualifying groups with plans to depart Vietnam through July 31, 2020.
+This policy includes U.S. citizens and other foreign nationals who entered Vietnam with a visa exemption certificate, e-visa, or tourist visa on or after March 1, 2020.
 Individuals under this qualifying group may exit Vietnam during this period without having to apply for an extension of stay.
-U.S. citizens and other foreign nationals who entered Vietnam before March 1, 2020, may be considered for an automatic extension through June 30, 2020, if upon exiting Vietnam they can provide proof that they have been stranded in Vietnam due to COVID-19 mandatory quarantine, treatment, or other reasons beyond their control, or present a letter from their Embassy or Consulate about their situation.
+U.S. citizens and other foreign nationals who entered Vietnam before March 1, 2020, may also be considered for an automatic extension through July 31, 2020, if upon exiting Vietnam they can provide proof that they have been stranded in Vietnam due to COVID-19 mandatory quarantine, treatment, or other reasons beyond their control, or present a letter from their Embassy or Consulate about their situation.
 Additional questions regarding this Government of Vietnam policy should be directed to the Vietnamese Immigration Department at (024) 39387320 for further guidance.

-U.S. citizens who arrived in Vietnam prior to March 1, 2020 and have plans to exit Vietnam before June 30, 2020, may request an exit letter using our America Citizen Services inquiry form here.
+U.S. citizens who arrived in Vietnam prior to March 1, 2020 and can present concrete plans to exit Vietnam by July 31, 2020, may request an exit letter using our American Citizen Services inquiry form here.
 Please provide detailed information about your situation, including your full name, date of birth, U.S. passport number, and the date of expiration of your Vietnamese visa.
+The U.S. Embassy Hanoi and Consulate General Ho Chi Minh City can in no way sponsor U.S. citizens during their stay in Vietnam.
 This is a temporary measure that will only be in effect in response to COVID-19.